yuha0/home-infra/kubernetes/adguardhome/README.md

 This script is definitely not "production ready".
 It uses the barebone built-in libraries to run webservers and sends http requests.
 Although it behaves as a transparant proxy, it inevitably processes the basic auth credentials.
 So don't expose it to the internet.

+In the current design, Pauser is hardcoded to only control internal instance for simplicity.

 ### Secret Generation

 For the following reasons, the configuration file has to be a secret instead of a configmap: